Are you looking for a professional monitor for photography, graphic design, animation, CAD/CAM and similar purposes?

 The Pros:

-- Fully ergonomic design with rich connectivity options, including USB-C 90W PD and RJ45
+- Fully ergonomic design and rich connectivity options; USB-C with 90W PD

 - High pixel density